sergiozuckermann/Equipo5/videogames/GDD_Template.md

 -STR (How strong the attacks will be)
 -DEF (How much will resist enemy attacks)
--LUC (What is the probability of making a critical attack) -SPE (The character with the most SPE points will attack first) -CHR (It will allow you to get discounts in the store and better rewards)
+-LUC (What is the probability of making a critical attack) -CHR (It will allow you to get discounts in the store and better rewards)

 Combat:
--The combat will be in turns and will end when the character or the opponent no longer has HP
+-The combat will be in turns until the main character or the opponent no longer has HP

 -During combat you can choose to use normal attacks, magic attacks (consumes MP), use a consumable or run away from the battle

--If the match is won if it has a slight increase in stats and the player is rewarded with money or items
+-If the match is won the player is rewarded with money

--There is a chance to receive or deal a critical attack that does 200% more damage
+-There is a chance to receive or deal a critical attack that does 200% more damage, dependign of your luck you can have more porcentage of giving this attack (remember if enemies have a very high Luck Stat they can deal the crittical attack)

 -If enemies notice main character they´ll run forward after him, in case of colappsing (with main character) the battle will begin with enemie´s having the first attack